To join Northumbria Advanced Motorycyclists, you must:

 - hold a full motorcycle licence

-The IAM Roadsmart package includes course material, test fee and first year memberships of both IAM and Northumbria Advanced Motorcyclists.
+The IAM Roadsmart package includes course material, test fee, certificate and first year memberships of both IAM and Northumbria Advanced Motorcyclists.

 Once enrolled, you will be allocated to a local Observer.
 Your Observer will provide 1:1 coaching until you are ready to take your Advanced road test.
 As your Observer is a volunteer, you are asked to contribute £15 per session towards fuel and ‘wear and tear’.

 We offer free, no-obligation ’taster’ rides.
 Contact us to book your assessment or join us at one of our monthly meetings to discuss further.

 Joining Northumbria Advanced Motorcyclists and the IAM is easy.

 - Purchase the IAM Advanced Rider Course .
 When prompted to select a preferred IAM group, enter Northumbria Advanced Motorcyclists (group number 4245).
 12-month membership of both IAM and Northumbria Advanced Motorcyclists is included.
 An Advanced Rider Course handbook will be sent to you.

 - Our Membership Secretary will contact you to welcome you to the club and to invite you to our social events.

 - Our Training Team Administrator will contact you to discuss your riding history.
 He will assign you to one of our Observers so that progres towards your Advanced test can begin.
 In the meantime, read our Briefing Notes for New Associates.